DaviesHub/my_portfolio/README.md

 OCR game pic shot by Nico Becker on Pexels
 Warehouse pic by Tiger Lily on Pexels
-Financial calculator pic by Nataliya Vaitkevich on Pexels
+Financial calculator pic by Nataliya Vaitkevich on Pexels MNIST project photo by Andrea De Santis on Unsplash